christian-monch/dump-things-server/README.md

 The backend will be used for the curated area and for the incoming areas of the collection.
 If no backend is defined for a collection, the `record_dir+stl`-backend is used by default.
 The `+stl`-backends can be useful to ensure that commands that return records of multiple classes in JSON format will always return records with a `schema_type` attribute.
-This attribute allows to client to determine the class of each result record.
+This attribute allows clients to determine the class of each result record.

 The service guarantees that backends of all types can co-exist independently in the same directory, i.e., there are no name collisions in files that are used for different backends (as long as no class name starts with `.`)).